saratk1/tautomer_ratios/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/taut_diff/branch/main/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/taut_diff/branch/main)

-This package can be used to calculate the free energy difference between two tautomers in solution using a neural network potential (ANI-2x or MACE-OFF23)
+This package can be used to calculate the free energy difference between tautomer pairs in solution using a neural network potential (ANI-2x or MACE-OFF23)

 ## Installation

-It is recommended to set up a new python conda environment with `python=3.12` and installing the packages defined `here <https://github.com/saratk1/tautomer_ratios/blob/main/devtools/conda-envs/test_env.yaml>` using `mamba`.
+It is recommended to set up a new python conda environment with `python=3.12` and installing the packages defined [here](https://github.com/saratk1/tautomer_ratios/blob/main/devtools/conda-envs/test_env.yaml) using `mamba`.
 This package can be installed using:
 `pip install git+https://github.com/saratk1/tautomer_ratios.git`.